PHIL PALMER Guitars & Vocals

 ALAN CLARK Keyboards

 Alan joined Dire Straits in 1980 as the band’s first keyboard player, and thereafter became the only member of the band besides Mark Knopfler to play on every track the band made.
-A co-producer of the “On Every Street” album, he was regarded as Dire Straits’ musical director, and his influence on the band’s music is apparent.
+A co-producer of the “On Every Street” album, he was regarded by his colleagues as Dire Straits’ musical director, and his influence on the band’s music is apparent.
 In 2018, Alan was inducted into the Rock and Roll Hall of Fame as a significant member of Dire Straits.
 He has also played and recorded with a long list of other artists which includes Bob Dylan, and he was a member of Eric Clapton’s band and Tina Turner’s musical director.
-More recently, he produced with Phil Palmer, the stunning 3 Chord Trick album by LEGACY, and very recently Alan, Phil and Trevor Horn produced Italian megastar Renato Zero’s hugely successful album Zero il Folle, and Alan and Phil went on to produce tracks on Renato’s triple album Zerosettanta.
+More recently, he produced with Phil Palmer, the stunning 3 Chord Trick album by LEGACY, Alan, Phil and Trevor Horn produced Italian megastar Renato Zero’s hugely successful album Zero il Folle, and Alan and Phil went on to produce tracks on Renato’s triple album Zerosettanta.
 In 2021, Alan released a solo piano album Backstory, and also performs as a solo artist. alanclarkmusic.com

 TREVOR HORN Bass & Vocals